-The Gadsden Public Library Oral History Project iw currently seeking community members with stories about living in Gadsden and Etowah County at various points in history.
+The Gadsden Public Library Oral History Project is currently seeking community members with stories about living in Gadsden and Etowah County.
 Interviews will take place in the Lena Martin Room by appointment only.
 Join the Gadsden Public Library in our ongoing effort to preserve the oral history of Gadsden and Etowah County by sharing your stories.
 Interviews are now being conducted.
 If interested, please contact Craig at 256-549-4699, ext.
 120.

 Mental Health America of Etowah County offers stress and anger management classes on Mondays at 6 p.m. at the Robert Echols Family Success Center located at 821 East Broad Street.
 Entrance to the class is at the rear of the building.

 Mental Health America of Etowah County hosts domestic violence prevention classes on Mondays at 7 p.m. at the Family Success Center, located at 821 East Broad Street in Gadsden.
 This program is designed to help participants change destructive and violent behavioral patterns and to foster healthy attitudes through information, intervention and involvment.
 The cost for the six-week course is $80.
 Call 256-547-6888 for directions.